scholzj/strimzi-backup/README.md

   The Strimzi Cluster Operator will just create new ones once the cluster is restored.
   As clients trust the Kafka cluster based on its Cluster CA, restoring the CLuster CA is sufficient to make sure the original trusted certificates work.
 * `strimzi-backup` does not include any third party Secrets (such as listener server certificates).
-  You are resonsible for backing them up and restoring them yourself.
+  You are responsible for backing them up and restoring them yourself.

 ### Restoring your Apache Kafka cluster

 You can restore your Kafka cluster using the `strimzi-backup restore kafka` command.
 This command will load the resources from the backup and recreate them.
-It will first recreate the Kafka cluster in the paused state, restore its Kafka Cluster ID and only at the end, once all other resources are restored as well, it will unpause it and wait for ti to get ready.
+It will first recreate the Kafka cluster in the paused state.
+Then it will restore its Kafka Cluster ID.
+And only in the end, once all other resources are restored as well, it will unpause it and wait for it to get ready.
-The restore will include all resources fromt he backup file:
+The restore will include all resources from the backup file:
 * The `Kafka` CR
 * The Secrets with the Cluster and Client Certification Authorities
 * All `KafkaNodePool` CRs belonging to this Kafka cluster